Ring vs Arlo Comparison

 Equipment Included Category Winner: Ring

 Ring is the better ‘bang for your buck’ value.
 You can start securing your home for as little as $199, and the average homeowner can outfit their 1,000-2,000 sq. ft. home for only $259.
-This definitely beats Arlo, which starts in the mid-$200’s for just one camera.
+This definitely beats Arlo.

 Equipment Quality

 Ring — Ring home security equipment quality is top-notch and continues to improve.
 Let’s not forget that Amazon is the power player behind the Ring brand, so the resources to ‘get it right’ are virtually endless.
 The equipment is reminiscent of Apple products, all-white color schemes with blue accents.
-Users are impressed with the solid construction when unboxing the product.
-Even if Ring doesn’t measure up to the quality standards of ADT, Vivint, or Frontpoint, the equipment is plenty good for the price you pay.
+We were impressed with the solid construction when unboxing the product.
+Even though our Ring equipment didn’t measure up to the quality standards of ADT, Vivint, or Frontpoint, the equipment is plenty good for the price we paid.

 >> Learn More: See our Ring Alarm Review and Ring Security Camera Review

 Arlo — Arlo’s cameras are built-to-last and made with high-quality materials.
 The outdoor cameras can take a beating by the weather.
 Rain, sleet, sun, and snow are no match for Arlo’s workhorse cameras.
 They’ll continue to offer top-quality video security in almost any condition imaginable.
-They are designed for both form and function.
-The well-designed cameras have a modern design with a glossy black-and-white color scheme.
+We experienced a blizzard while testing our Arlo cameras and they kept recording the entire time.
+They are designed for both form and function with a glossy black-and-white color scheme.
 And, of course, the cameras only take minutes to set up.

 >> Learn More: See our Arlo Review